 Both sides were muted in their response to the assault.
 This signaled that neither country wanted a further escalation that risked triggering a full-blown regional conflict.

 Iranian commanders said there was no damage.
-Explosions near the central city of Isfahan were caused by air defence batteries taking out unidentified objects.
+Explosions near the central city of Isfahan were caused by air defense batteries taking out unidentified objects.
 Iranian officials made few public comments about the attack.

 Hossein Amirabdollahian, Iran’s foreign minister, told a meeting of the Organisation of Islamic Cooperation in New York that pro-Israeli media were seeking to “portray another failure as victory.”
 But he said that “small airborne vehicles were destroyed without causing any human or material losses.”